zeinab29/FaceMaskDetection/README.md

 # FaceMaskDetection
-it is a model to detect if you are wearing the face mask or not
+it is a pre-model to detect if you are wearing the face mask or not